wikimedia/wikimedia-discovery-rainbow/tab_documentation/failure_breakdown.md

 Outages and inaccuracies
 ------
 * On 15 July 2015 we updated our heuristics to avoid counting maintenance tasks as search requests.
-The historic data on the dashboards is being backfilled to reflect this - until it's done, the dashboards may look somewhat strange.
+* On 15 January 2016 there was an [issue](https://phabricator.wikimedia.org/T123541) with Avro serialization that prevented data from entering the Hadoop cluster.
+A [patch](https://gerrit.wikimedia.org/r/#/c/264989/) was deployed on 19 January 2016.
+As a result, there are no recorded zero results rates for 01/15-01/18.
+The values you may see on those dates are estimates computed with statistical models.

 Questions, bug reports, and feature suggestions
 ------